Making Soap for beginners: What they don’t tell you

 DON’T Do IT

 The first mistake was not having a good organization.
-Prepare the work table with all the ingredients and tools we will need.
-Oils, soda, water, and many glass/plastic containers of different sizes.
+Prepare the work table with all the ingredients and tools you will need.
+Oils, soda, water, and many containers of different sizes.
 I started weighing the oils in a plastic container and once I did, I measured the soda.

 At this point, I made my second mistake.

 Do not check the temperature of the soda solution.
-As mentioned above, when soda is dissolved in water (always pour caustic soda into water and NEVER EVER the other way around) heat is released, the temperature of the water rises rapidly and corrosive fumes develop.
-When I poured the soda, the solution immediately turned hot and in a short time, I began to cough!
+As mentioned above, when soda is dissolved in water (always pour caustic soda into water and NEVER EVER the other way around) heat is released, the temperature of the water rises rapidly and fumes could be released.
+When I poured the caustic soda, the solution immediately turned hot and in a short time, I began to cough!
 Opening the windows helped me but by now I was afraid.
 To lower the temperature, I put the glass with caustic soda in a bath of water and ice.
 After it, the temperature decreased and I continued the preparation of the soap.